JnyJny/articles/PythonCLIs/python_clis.md

     typer.run()
 ```

+## Time to Start Writing Some Code

 Which one of these approaches is right?
-It depends on your use
+It depends on _your_ use
 case.
-Are you writting a quick and dirty script?
-Just use `sys.argv`
+Are you writing a quick and dirty script that only you will
-directly and drive on.
-Do you need more robust command line parsing?
+use?
+Use `sys.argv` directly and drive on.
+Do you need more
+robust command-line parsing?
 Maybe `argparse` is enough.
+Maybe you
-Maybe you have lots of subcommands and
+have lots of subcommands and complicated options and your team is
-complicated options?
-Now you should definitely consider `Click` or
+going to use it daily?
+Now you should definitely consider `Click`
-`Typer`.
-Personally, I prefer `Typer` but it's not without it's own
-collection of warts and goinks.
+or `Typer`.
+Part of the fun of being a programmer is hacking out
+alternate implementations to see which one suits you best.

 Finally, there are _many_ third-party packages for parsing
-command line arguments in Python.
+command-line arguments in Python.
 I've only presented the ones I like
 or have used.
 It is entirely fine and expected for you to like and use
 different packages.
 My advice is to start with these and see where you
 end up.

-##
+Go write something cool.

 <!-- URLS -->
 [0]: https://opensource.com/article/19/5/how-write-good-c-main-function